Ice Sculptor

 do you think you can take over the world with Ice ?

-Asked by Iceartist over 11 years ago
+Asked by Iceartist about 12 years ago

 Yes, your first four questions combine to be a great example of the typical barrage of questions that an ice sculptor gets at sculpture set up time.
 And I'm sure that was your intent and that you already know the answers.
 But for those who don't: